rcfdtools/R.LTWB/.datasets/IDEAM_Impute/Impute_Outlier_IQR_Cap_Pivot_TMN_CON.csv.md

 ### Method 3 - Imputing with Last Observation Carried Forward (LOCF) values
-According to this technique, the missing values are imputed using the immediate values before it in the time series and .
+According to this technique, the missing values are imputed using the immediate values before it in the time series and the missing values at the start are not filled but the series are completed fillet to the end.

 ![R.LTWB](Impute_LOCF_Outlier_IQR_Cap_Pivot_TMN_CON.csv.png)